 *This thread will serve as the official version of the Forum Rules.
 In the event of any differences between rules posted here or found elsewhere, these rules will take priority.
 The Mod Team will make changes on an ongoing basis to these rules.
 If you adhere to the general rule of "don't be a jerk to people" and "don't start fights", you will generally be on the side with most of these rules.

-1. Moderation on VGChartz - VGChartz uses a progressive moderation system as a basic guideline for moderating users.
+1. Moderation on VGChartz - The Mod Team uses a progressive moderation system as a basic guideline for moderating users.
 This means that repeats of similar offenses will often result in harsher penalties, starting with a PM and working up. *Note ~ In extreme cases, the Progressive System can be ignored at the Head Moderators' discretion.

 - Any level of progression when it comes to ban length may be skipped in especially heinous/serious cases.

-- In the same way, Moderators may be more lenient when issuing a moderation, due to a myriad of reasons (usually participating in the forums for a period of time without breaking rules).
-This leniency is at the discretion of the Mod Team.
+- In the same way, Moderators may be more lenient when issuing a moderation, due to a myriad of reasons (usually participating in the forums for a period without breaking rules).
+This leniency is at the discretion of The Mod Team.

 - Do not post these issues in the forums, outside of Moderator-sanctioned threads, or on the Moderator’s wall.
 Doing so may result in moderation action against you.

 - If you are Banned and cannot log in, you may contact The Mod Team via email: firstname.lastname@example.org.
 This is accessible to every Moderator and provides the fastest way to get your issue(s) heard and addressed.